HelpLLC/Help/Text Files/Test Script.md

 19. User is able to request a product from a customer account
 20. User is able to delete an existing request from a customer account
 21. User is able to log out of a customer account
+22. User is able to report an issue from a customer account
+23. User is able to report an issue from a business account